You can try out Open Rails by downloading this model to drive the route from Edinburgh towards Glasgow.

 There are more than 40 of these parameters (identified by the prefix "ORTS") which are used to provide features such as more realistic smoke for diesel locos and more realistic performance for steam locos.

-Dekosoft Trains have since offered GP30 locos with 3D cabs exclusively for Open Rails.
+Dekosoft Trains offer GP30 locos with 3D cabs exclusively for Open Rails.

-Peter Newell has just released (June 2015) the Great Zig Zag Railway, a steam route for Open Rails v1.0 (this 120MB download requires no other files).
+Peter Newell has published the Great Zig Zag Railway, a steam route for Open Rails v1.0 (this 120MB download requires no other files).

 Some Australian routes (New South Wales) have been packaged by Peter Newell to work just with Open Rails: